IrfaanKhalid/cs1101-bonus-lectures/03-moving-forward-in-cs/README.md

     + These show what it's like to work with very explicit instructions

 ### Vanderbilt University CS courses
-_My personal favorite courses are in bold_
+_My personal favorite courses are in bold._
 + Software Design and Problem-Solving
   + CS 2201 (Program Design and Data Structures)
   + CS 3251 (Intermediate Software Design)